-(iv) (v)-Class USAI-7 (PBGC Claims)
+(iv) Class USAI-7 (PBGC Claims)

-In full satisfaction, settlement, release and discharge of and in exchange for the PBGC Claim, PBGC shall receive either (a) the same treatment that PBGC would receive if its claim were a single Class Group-9 General Unsecured Claim, (b) such other treatment as the Debtors or Reorganized Debtors and the PBGC shall have agreed upon in writing, provided that such other treatment shall be no less favorable to the Debtors and Reorganized Debtors than clause (a) above, or (c) as ordered by the Bankruptcy Court.
+In full satisfaction, settlement, release and discharge of and, in exchange for, the PBGC Claim, PBGC shall receive either (a: (i) Cash in the same treatment that PBGC would receive if its elaim were amount of \$13,500,000; (ii) an unsecured promissory note in the principal amount of \$10,000,000 issued by Reorganized USAI and guaranteed by Reorganized Group, bearing interest at a rate of 6.00% per annum payable annually in arrears, such promissory note to payable in a single Class Group 9 Generalinstallment on the seventh anniversary of the Effective Date; and (iii) seventy percent (70%) of the Unsecured ClaimCreditors Stock, (b)or such other treatment as the Debtors or Reorganized Debtors and the PBGC shall havemay be agreed upon in writing, provided that such other treatment shall be no less favorable to by the Debtors and Reorganized Debtors than clause (a) above, parties or (c) as ordered by the Bankruptcy Court.

-(v) (vi) Class USAI-8 (General Unsecured Convenience Claims)
+(v) Class USAI-8 (General Unsecured Convenience Claims)

-On the first Periodic Distribution Date occurring after the later of (i) the date a General Unsecured Convenience Claim becomes an Allowed General Unsecured Convenience Claim, or (ii) the date an Allowed General Unsecured Convenience Claim becomes payable pursuant to any agreement between USAI (or Reorganized USAI) and the holder of such Allowed General Unsecured Convenience Claim, the holder of an Allowed Class USAI-8 General Unsecured Convenience Claim in USAI's Chapter 11 Case shall receive, in full satisfaction, settlement, release and discharge of and in exchange for such Allowed Class USAI-8 General Unsecured Convenience Claim (and any and all other General Unsecured Convenience Claims or General Unsecured Claims of such Claimholder against any of the Debtors), Cash equal to (a) ten percent (10%) of the amount of such Allowed Claim if the amount of such Allowed Claim is less than or equal to \$50,000, or (b) \$5,000 if the amount of such Allowed Claim is greater than \$50,000.
-Any Claimholder that receives General Unsecured Convenience Class treatment in accordance with Section 5.1(i) of the Plan waives any right such Claimholder might otherwise have to receive a distribution under any other section of the Plan on account of such General Unsecured Claim or General Unsecured Convenience Claim.
+On the first Periodic Distribution Date occurring after the later of (i) the date a General Unsecured Convenience Claim becomes an Allowed General Unsecured Convenience Claim, or (ii) the date an Allowed General Unsecured Convenience Claim becomes payable pursuant to any agreement between USAI (or Reorganized USAI) and the holder of such Allowed General Unsecured Convenience Claim in USAI's Chapter 11 Case shall receive, in full satisfaction, settlement, release and discharge of and, in exchange for, such Allowed Class USAI-8 General Unsecured Convenience Claim (and any and all other General Unsecured Convenience Claims or General Unsecured Claims of such Claimholder against any of the Debtors), Cash equal to (a) ten percent (10%) of the amount of such Allowed Claim if the amount of such Allowed Claim is less than or equal to \$50,000, or (b) \$5,000 if the amount of such Allowed Claim is greater than \$50,000.
+Any Claimholder that receives General Unsecured Convenience Claims that receives General Unsecured Convenience Claims that the amount of such Allowed Claim is less than or equal to \$50,000, or (b) \$5,000 if the amount of such Allowed Claim is distribution under any other section of the Plan on account of such General Unsecured Claim or General Unsecured Claim or General Unsecured Claim is have to receive a distribution under any other section of the Plan on account of such General Unsecured Claim or General Unsecured Claim.

-(vi) (vii) Class USAI-9 (General Unsecured Claims)
+(vi) Class USAI-9 (General Unsecured Claims)

-Subject to Section 9.8 of the Plan, on the first Periodic Distribution Date occurring after the later of (i) the date a General Unsecured Claim becomes an Allowed General Unsecured Claim or (ii) the date a General Unsecured Claim becomes payable pursuant to any agreement between USAI (or Reorganized USAI) and the holder of such General Unsecured Claim, the Disbursing Agent shall deliver to such Allowed Class USAI-9 General Unsecured Claimholder in USAI's Chapter 11 Case, in full satisfaction, settlement, release, and discharge of and in exchange for its Allowed General Unsecured Claim, such Claimholder's Pro Rata share of the Unsecured Creditors Stock.
+Subject to Section 9.8 of the Plan, on the first Periodic Distribution Date occurring after the later of (i) the date a General Unsecured Claim becomes an Allowed General Unsecured Claim or (ii) the date a General Unsecured Claim becomes payable pursuant to any agreement between USAI (or Reorganized USAI) and the holder of such General Unsecured Claim, the Disbursing Agent shall deliver to such Allowed Class USAI-9 General Unsecured Claimholder in USAI's Chapter 11 Case, in full satisfaction, settlement, release and discharge of and, in exchange for, its Allowed General Unsecured Claim, such Claimholder's Pro Rata share of thirty percent (30 %) of the Unsecured Creditors Stock.